hsouporto/FEUP_PRODEI_SSASC_2019/README.md

 To speed things, change speed.

 ## ACKNOWLEDGES
-Based on the work of shingkid with addons such as follow the leader, re-routing exit workload, multiple random fires, fire speed according material
+Based on the work of shingkid with addons such as follow the leader, re-routing exit workload, multiple random fires, fire speed according material and formulation of agent healt